 Sections allow SWS members to network and promote activities that address subject areas ranging from science to policy.
 The primary goal is to enhance the SWS annual meeting by organizing symposia, workshops, or other activities.
-Procedures for establishing and dissolving Sections are governed by the Standing Rules in Appendix I. Bylaws and Standing Rules for each individual Section are found in Appendix IV.
+Procedures for establishing and dissolving Sections are governed by the Standing Rules. in Appendix A. The Bylaws and Standing Rules for each individual Section are found in a separate document titled: Appendix F of the Leadership Manual.

 - 1. Biogeochemistry

 - 2. Education

 - 3. Global Change Ecology

 - 4. Peatlands

 - 5. Public Policy and Regulation

 - 6. Ramsar

+- 7. Rights of Wetlands

-- 7. Student
+- 8. Student

-- 8. Wetland Restoration
+- 9. Wetland Restoration

-- 9. Wildlife
+- 10. Wildlife

-- 10. Women in Wetlands
+- 11. Women in Wetlands